Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Turn

-The ball is in contact with the screw shaft and the nut.
-The contact points of the ball between the screw shaft and the nut are distinguished by the groove profile of the two components where the ball touches.
+The ball contacts both the screw shaft and the nut.
+The points of contact are determined by the groove profiles on each component where the ball interfaces.
 The common groove profiles are the gothic arc and the circular arc:

-Gothic Arc Profile.
+Gothic Arc Profile

-Semi-Circular Arc Profile.
+Semi-Circular Arc Profile

 Preloading

-Spacer Preloading.
+Spacer Preloading

 Spring Preloading